mongodb/specifications/source/auth/tests/mongodb-oidc.md

 - Create a `MongoClient` whose OIDC callback returns one good token and then bad tokens after the first call.
 - Perform an `insert` operation that succeeds.
-- Set a fail point for `inter` commands of the form:
+- Set a fail point for `insert` commands of the form:

 ```javascript
 {